Triax Technologies: Partnerships

-In August 2017, Triax announced a two-way integration with Procore Technologies' project management platform.
-The integration automatically sends Spot-r worksite data, including man hours and safety incidents, to Procore for accidents, timecards, manpower and daily construction reports.

 In October 2017, Triax announced that Lettire Construction Corporation is the first New York City contractor to implement Spot-r at its job site.

-In November 2017, Triax announced an integration with the Autodesk BIM 360 construction management platform.
-The integration allows Spot-r users to view the current location of workers on 3D BIM (Building Information Modeling) models.
+Acquisition by Invixium

+In July 2024, Triax Technologies was acquired by Invixium, a provider of biometric access control and workforce management solutions.

 Triax Smart Impact Monitor

 Triax previously manufactured and sold two sports products, the SIM-P for individual athletes and the SIM-G for teams and organizations, designed and developed to measure the force and frequency of head impacts in real-time.
 The Smart Impact Monitor (SIM) embedded a small sensor in either a headband or skullcap to measure hits to head during sporting practice and activity.
-The sensors contain a 3-axis high-g linear accelerometer that measures 3 to 400 G’s, and a 3-axis gyroscope to capture rotational acceleration.
+The sensors contain a 3-axis high-g linear accelerometer that measures 3 to 400 G's, and a 3-axis gyroscope to capture rotational acceleration.

 In October 2014, Triax announced a partnership with retired American soccer player, Abby Wambach, to launch the SIM-P to support long-term player health and safety.
 Abby suffered a concussion on April 20, 2013, while playing for the Western New York Flash of the NWSL.
-Abby Wambach promoted the SIM-P to remind players of all ages that good technique can help improve their soccer game and can help avoid injury.
-President and co-founder Chad Hollingsworth appeared on CBS This Morning to talk about concussions in women's soccer during the 2015 FIFA Women's World Cup.